alberttxu/FastTomo/Readme.md

 # FastTomo

-FastTomo is a SerialEM script for faster tilt series collection.
-It achieves speedups by minimizing the use of focusing and tracking shots, and does tracking using correlation between successive Record images of the tilt series data itself.
-Z compensation is done by pre-calibration before every tilt series.
+FastTomo is a SerialEM script for collecting tilt series.
+It saves time by minimizing focus and tracking shots, and instead directly aligns to each image.
+Z movement is calibrated each time before starting.

 Supports unidirectional, bidirectional, and dose-symmetric schemes.